asoakley/TI-ML-Tutorial/README.md

         <li>PCB Gerbers are the gerber files that can be sent to a manufacturer for printing</li>
     </ul>
     <li>libraries folder contains the libraries used in Arduino IDE to get the MSP432 microcontroller and the RSLK MAX to function.
-    It also contains two pretrained Edge Impulse libraries that we have tested</li>
+    It also contains two pretrained Edge Impulse libraries that we have tested for both Terrrain Recognition and Keyword Recognition</li>
     <li>prediction folder contains the Arduino code for running edge impulse models.
     It contains code for both Audio and Accelerometer Machine Learning as well as a template code for any sensors you would like to have.</li>
     <li>test and training folder contains Arduino code to sample accelerometer and/or audio data of the RSLK MAX</li>